 - Artificial sweeteners can mimic the action of sugar when metabolized by the body.
 They contain non-natural ingredients research shows to be harmful to our health.

 - Raw sugar

 - Sugar molecules ending in “ose” (dextrose, fructose, glucose, lactose, maltose, sucrose)

-Salt is in just about everything, including canned and bottled vegetables and sauces, so be sure to read labels carefully, even if you don't think an item contains salt, and go easy on the shaker.
+Salt is in just about everything, including canned and bottled vegetables and sauces.
+Be sure to read labels carefully, even if you don't think an item contains salt, go easy on the shaker.
 Taste your food first before adding salt.

 Drink 7-8 Glasses of Water

-This is my number one healthy choice I make every day, and have my whole life.
-I attribute my life-long hefty water consumption to why I have very healthy skin, hair, nails, and overall general good health today.
-I do not look my age and have healthy, clear, wrinkle-free skin.
-I have been an avid water drinker since childhood, to the point that I annoy family and friends with my water rants!
-In addition to the benefits I mentioned, the Centers for Disease Control (CDC) states these reasons for why water is important:
+This is my number one healthy choice I make every day and have my whole life.
+I attribute my life-long hefty water consumption to why I have healthy skin, hair, nails, and overall general good health.
+I don't look my age and have healthy, clear, wrinkle-free skin.
+I have been an avid water drinker since childhood, to the point I annoy family and friends with my water rants!
+In addition to the benefits I mentioned, the Centers for Disease Control (CDC) states these reasons why water is important: